aldebaran/qibuild/doc/source/hacking/design/python/overviews/parsing_cmdline.rst

 * The documentation of the action is simply the docstring of the module
 * Specific arguments are added using the ``configure_parser`` function of the module

-Thus, everything is put in one place, and the ``--help`` output is alwasy correct.
+Thus, everything is put in one place, and the ``--help`` output is always correct.